Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 16. A platform cooperative developing intelligent assistants which are accessible on a blockchain
 17. A platform cooperative offering data storage or pinning services on a distributed data storage provider such as the InterPlantery File System, Siacoin, and Filecoin.
 18. WIR bank creating a DeFi product (specifically, a mutual credit network), and a DAO to manage such a project.
-19. A cooperative-based custodian for cryptocurrency wallets (i.e., a crypto-custodian)
+19. A cooperative-based custodian for cryptocurrency wallets (i.e., a crypto-custodian).
+20. A cooperative offering a client for a blockchain protocol.
+21. A cooperative federation creating a blockchain protocol and allowing cooperative members to create clients for the blockchain protocol.

 ## Resources